-The amendments are effective for annual reporting periods beginning on or after January 1, 2023, with early application permitted.
-As at December 31, 2021, the carrying amounts of right-of-use assets and lease liabilities which are subject to the amendments amounted to RMB1,690,301,000 and RMB1,532,879,000 respectively.
-The Group is still in the process of assessing the full impact of the application of the amendments.
-The cumulative effect of initially applying the amendments will be recognised as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the earliest comparative period presented.
+The amendments are effective for the Group's annual reporting period beginning on January 1, 2023.
+As at December 31, 2022, the carrying amounts of right-of-use assets and lease liabilities which are subject to the amendments amounted to RMB1,525,653,000 and RMB1,638,668,000 respectively, in which the Group will recognize the related deferred tax assets and deferred tax liabilities of RMB462,101,000 and RMB445,633,000 respectively.
+The cumulative effect of initially applying the amendments will be recognized as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the earliest comparative period presented.